Sober sex is on the rise

 DD: See my comments above.

-William: My friend’s paternal grandfather was an alcoholic; his dad neverglory_hole_d29.jpg drank.
+William: My friend’s paternal grandfather was an alcoholic; his dad never drank.
 My friend admits to doing 200 hits of acid in high school and crystal when first arriving in town 10 years ago.
 He claims he hasn’t done either for 7 years.

 Trouble is my Dad was an angry alcoholic so this guy’s marijuana use triggers feelings of abandonment and flashbacks of abuse in me.